scottdickerson/interimaginary-ticket-kiosk/README.md

 Start the UI server in development mode with `yarn start` Start the Ticket printing API with `node server.js`

+The email address is set from a local environment variable file called `TICKET_EMAIL`.
+Change the value in the `.env` file to change it

 ## Running in your local docker

 `docker build -t interimaginary:kiosk .`